lindaprotocol/documentation-en/docs/developers/governance.md

 ## Community Discussion

-After the TIP discussion is initiated, the proposer should actively encourage community users to participate in the discussion, collect opinions and feedback, and make appropriate revisions and updates to the proposal based on the discussion results.
+After the LIP discussion is initiated, the proposer should actively encourage community users to participate in the discussion, collect opinions and feedback, and make appropriate revisions and updates to the proposal based on the discussion results.

 ## Submit Voting Request